-- Statement No. 83, Certain Asset Retirement Obligations; - Statement No. 84, Fiduciary Activities; - Statement No. 87, Leases; - Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period; - Statement No. 90, Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61; - Statement No. 91, Conduit Debt Obligations; - Statement No. 92, Omnibus 2020; - Statement No. 93, Replacement of Interbank Offered Rates; - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; - Statement No. 96, Subscription-Based Information Technology Arrangements; - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
+- Statement No. 87, Leases; - Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period; - Statement No. 91, Conduit Debt Obligations; - Statement No. 92, Omnibus 2020; - Statement No. 93, Replacement of Interbank Offered Rates; - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; - Statement No. 96, Subscription-Based Information Technology Arrangements; - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans; - Statement No. 98, The Annual Comprehensive Financial Report.